-The Seven Shires Way is a walker's guide book, describing a 234-mile walk around the Oxfordshire country boundary.
+The Seven Shires Way is a 234 mile long walk around the Oxfordshire county boundary.
 The route criss-crosses the boundary taking the walker into seven shires from Gloucestershire to Oxfordshire, Warwickshire, Northamptonshire, Buckinghamshire, Berkshire and Wiltshire.

-Each walk is accompanied by the relevant section of the Ordnance survey map and is vividly illustrated throughout, giving archaeological, historical, botanical and literary detail.
+This book divides The Seven Shires Way into twenty-one sections, all of which have suggested access points for shorter distances and car parking locations.
+Each walk is accompanied by the relevant section of the Ordnance Survey map and is vividly illustrated throughout, giving the archaeological, historical, botanical and literary detail.